palantir/atlasdb/doc/adr/0002-stop-allowing-embedded-lock-and-timestamp-services-in-production.md

 ## Consequences

-1. We have to support a new, standalone server and all related consideratinos (e.g. versioning, healthchecks)
+1. We have to support a new, standalone server and all related considerations (e.g. versioning, healthchecks)